 I struggled with it through my adolescence and teen years.
 I knew I was the big girl as the kids wouldn't let me forget it for even one single day at school.
 The piercing, cruel commentary finally stopped when I was around age 16.

-As many others were who didn't fit the inane 'school yard expecations' that my fellow classmates had set, I was bullied for my size.
+As many others who didn't fit the inane expectations that my fellow classmates had, I was bullied for my size.
 I was also bullied for having a lisp and even for being raised by a single Dad.
 My Father was and still is my hero.
 The girls that were talking about how ''weird'' it was that I didn't have a mom had no idea I was standing in the bathroom stall overhearing their ridiculous dialogue!

 As I stood there, quietly listening, I was rattled only for a moment.

-I was 11 and knew that my dad was a hero even then.
-That is why I stood solid even as others didn't understand where Sonya's mom was.
+I was 11 and knew that my dad was a hero, even at that young age.
+That is why I stood solid even as others didn't understand where Alexis' mom was.